Shadi-Sadie/Coursera-DataScience/Exploratory Data Analysis/Project 2-Week 4/Projct-2--Instructions.md

     ## 20 09001 10200504  PM25-PRI     0.388 POINT 1999
     ## 24 09001 10200602  PM25-PRI     1.490 POINT 1999

-  - red: A five-digit number (represented as a string) indicating the U.S. county
+  - fips:: A five-digit number (represented as a string) indicating the U.S. county
   - SCC: The name of the source as indicated by a digit string (see source code classification table)